thallissousa/thallissousa/README.md

 ### Hello, I'm Thallis! 👋
 <!-- What I'm working with -->
-- I'm currently working with iOS development at Apple Developer Academy | Mackenzie.
+- I'm currently working with iOS development at Instituto de Pesquisas Eldorado.

 <div>
   <!-- Theme of progressos -->